State Farm

 State Farm Insurance is a group of mutual insurance companies throughout the United States with corporate headquarters in Bloomington, Illinois.
-Founded in 1922, it is the largest property, casualty, and auto insurance provider in the United States.
+Founded in 1922, it is the largest property, casualty and auto insurance provider in the United States.

 Overview

 State Farm is the largest property and casualty insurance provider, and the largest auto insurance provider, in the United States.

-State Farm is ranked 42nd in the 2022 Fortune 500, which lists American companies by revenue.
+State Farm is ranked 39th in the 2024 Fortune 500, which lists American companies by revenue.

 State Farm relies on exclusive agents (also known as captive agents) to sell insurance.
 Only State Farm agents can sell State Farm insurance, and their agents can sell only State Farm products.

 Financial services

 State Farm has expanded into the financial services arena, such as banking and mutual funds.

 The bank opened in May 1999 and is operated by State Farm Financial Services, FSB, a subsidiary of State Farm Mutual Automobile Insurance Co.
 These are separate from its insurance products.
 State Farm Bank does not have branch offices.
-Its regular banking services, which include checking and savings accounts, certificates of deposit, and money market accounts, are available to consumers countrywide via the Internet or over the phone, and through agents.
+Its regular banking services, which include checking and savings accounts, certificates of deposit, and money market accounts, are available to consumers countrywide via the Internet or, over the phone, and through agents.
 Home mortgages are available countrywide over the phone or through agents.

-In the 1950s, State Farm held a contest among the agents, to come up with ideas to expand the State Farm business.
+In the 1950s, State Farm held a contest among the agents to come up with ideas to expand the State Farm business.
 Robert H. Kent, a State Farm agent in Chicago, came up with the idea of providing auto loans to existing policyholders.
 Robert H. Kent was friends with a local bank president at LaSalle NW, and the two teamed up to pilot the auto finance program.
 State Farm liked the idea so much that it was rolled out to all the agents.
 Robert H. Kent received royalties on the program for 20 years.
-This event created the first marketing partnership between insurance companies and banks.